 Neuroimmunology is the study of nervous and immune system interactions, during development, homeostasis and in response to injury or infection.
 Immune cells can play a pivotal role in the modulation of neuronal networks, for example, synaptic pruning by microglia is a key component of neural plasticity.
 Injury, infection or loss of homeostasis can lead to neuroinflammation and activation of microglia, which in turn phagocytose dead or dying neurons and infective agents.
 Chronic neuroinflammation is believed to underlie a number of neurodegenerative disorders, such as Alzheimer’s disease, where prolonged activation of microglia is detrimental to neuronal networks.

+Figure 1.
 Visualize and verify engulfment by microglia.
 Time-lapse visualization of iPSC-derived microglia (Axol BioSciences) engulfing pHrodo Orange labeled apoptotic Neuro2A cells.
 Images verify the entry of an apoptotic target cell into the cytoplasm of the microglia.
-Neuro2A target cells were labeled with the IncuCyte pHrodo Orange Cell Labeling Kit and apoptosis induced with staurosporine.
+Neuro2A target cells were labeled with the Incucyte pHrodo Orange Cell Labeling Kit and apoptosis induced with staurosporine.

+Figure 4.
 Evaluate microglial chemotaxis and migration.
-Image of iPSC-derived microglia (CDI) in an IncuCyte ClearView Plate.
+Image of iPSC-derived microglia (CDI) in an Incucyte ClearView Plate.
 Pores are circled in blue (left).
 Microglia demonstrate a time- and concentration-dependent migration towards Complement component 5a (C5a).

 Includes image acquisition and analysis system with: